-The ability to deal with a situation is represented in the surfing analogy by the suitability of a surfboard design for the surfing conditions.
-The resulting ease of surfing corresponds to familiar circumstances, when the characteristics of a situation can be inferred without having to interpret every detail.[i]
+The suitability of a surfboard design for the surfing conditions would thus represent our ability to communicate and, hence, to function in the social world.
+The resulting ease of surfing would correspond to familiar circumstances, when the characteristics of a situation can be inferred without having to interpret every detail.[i]
 By contrast, when circumstances are unpredictable, the mind relies more on observation than expectation.
 The unfamiliarity of the situation demands more effort, because the individual is not suitably equipped to deal with the circumstances, which is like a surfer who struggles to ride an unsuitable surfboard.
 Ideally, the surfer adjusts his approach to the wave by reducing penetration, which reduces the influence of the surfboard upon direction.
 This is like trusting one’s intuition—the surfer choosing to go with the wave instead of against it.
 No matter how successfully we reason our way through life, we cannot expect that ‘our design’ will meet every contingency.[ii]
 There will be occasions when we require a deeper sense of direction, so that we can let go of reason and feel at ease with how ever things unfold.

-As habitual animals, we tend to identify with familiar circumstances, because their relational structure helps to stabilise an otherwise chaotic world; like the connection we sense through the surfboard in its relation to the contours of the reef.
+As habitual animals, we tend to identify with familiar circumstances, because their relational structure provides stability; like the connection we sense through the surfboard in its relation to the contours of the reef.
 But, the essence of being is not confined by spatial relations; so it is like a wave in the open ocean, travelling free of obstruction.
-If you sometimes find yourself in a bad place, it is comforting to know that the swell—just like God—is always ‘out there’, somewhere.
+If you sometimes find yourself in a bad place, it is comforting to know that the swell—like God—is always ‘out there’, somewhere.
 The only problem is you won’t be able to ‘locate’ it through rational means.
 It seems counter-intuitive, but the rational mind is actually preventing you from finding your true self.

 Return to introduction: Surfism.